Thyroid Cancer: Surgery

 of thyroid cancer, the size of the cancer, and if it has spread outside of the thyroid.

 When you have surgery for thyroid cancer, your surgeon may do one of the following

 Total thyroidectomy.
 This surgery removes the whole thyroid gland.

 Near-total thyroidectomy or subtotal thyroidectomy.
 This surgery removes nearly all of the gland, but a very small part is left behind.

 Lobectomy.
-This surgery may be used for some small cancers.
-Only the side, or lobe, of the thyroid
+This surgery may be used for some small, lower-risk cancers.
+Only the side, or lobe,

-with the tumor is removed.
-(The thyroid gland has 2 sides.)
-This method keeps you
+of the thyroid with the tumor is removed.
+(The thyroid gland has two sides, called

 Your surgeon also may remove the lymph nodes near the thyroid if they are known to